norc-heal/heal-data-pkg-guide/docs/overview/how.md

 **Variations:** If, when, and how

-Currently, file-level standard data package metadata files are the data dictionary (heal-formatted-data-dictionary; one per tabular data file) and the results tracker (heal-formatted-results-tracker; one per multi-result file - e.g. manuscript, poster).
+Currently, file-level standard data package metadata files are the data dictionary (heal-formatted-data-dictionary; one per tabular data file) and the results tracker (heal-formatted-results-tracker; one per manuscript, report, or poster.

 **Data Dictionary**: